Slavoj Žižek: Hipster Quackery

 Žižek seems to be sort of a Lobsang Rampa for western philosophy.
 Popular, grotesque, sensationalist—wrong.
 What to say than of his views of Eastern thought.

 I have no anger towards Žižek, in fact I find him really entertaining.
-There is some weird aspects of this rant which are really a compliment.
+There are some weird aspects of this rant which are really a compliment.
 I just hoped academics in general could raise the level of discussion about Buddhism.
 There are some rare good things around Asian Studies; I might be biased, but particularly from self-confessed Buddhists—and we might say even lineage holders who are working from the “inside” as “secret agents”.
 But in general the level of noise is too high for benefiting either Buddhism or society in general.
 That’s my two cents on the subject “academic Buddhism”.

 Some people call me Padma3A commentary on social networks about my name and this article: "Most interesting of all: the author is named Padma, almost like Padme Amidala of Stars Wars, that most Buddhist of movie series, and a frequent object of Zizek's criticism.
 You can't make this stuff up."
 I don't consider Star Wars Buddhist at all, altough the producers seem, according to themselves, to have mixed a pletora of ideas from a new age salad which included Buddhist bastardizations.
 I am not a fan of Star Wars either.
 Padma is lotus in sanskrit, and is a name given to girls in india until this day, like say, Daisy in English.
 To connect this name to Star Wars in the first place can only be due to some intellectual wasteland perspective.
 I, a male, received this name in early 1998, a full year or more before it showed on the shopping malls and megaplexes.
 But I think this comment, made by a random reader of Žižek and I, in a sense illustrates well the way Žižek himself thinks.
 Poorly and in bad taste.
 Dorje.
 In the peerless words of Belchior, I'm just a Latin American lad without money in the bank nor influential relatives… I live in Porto Alegre and I have been trying to practice Buddhism for the last 19 years.
 Sorry for my awkward English.)